All Products

 • Custom Statistic Validation:

-• SQL: Supports select query statements.
+• SQL: SELECT query statements are supported.
 The query object must include the primary table.
-For example:
+Example:

 select sum(sale) from tableA where ds=${bizdate};